Assignments (1000 points)

 Students are encourage to embed video and or stills from the film when appropriate in their paper.
 They must also title their paper; the style of “short phrase”: “more specific phrase” is recommended (e.g., “The End of Denial: The Reality of the Incoming Storm in Taking Shelter”).
 Reference to other reviews/articles is required; cite at least two other sources using MLA style.
 The paper should be between 500+ words.

 Collaboration and Leadership Assessment

 Groups of 2-3 students will develop a short 60-90 second film in which they make an argument about climate change action.
-The film will be storyboarded (using concepts learned from the visual analysis paper and the graphic novel read) with narration added to the filmed images.
-Students must create a script using 4-5 reliable sources, creating a visual message of what could happen over the next 15-50 years (students choose the time frame) and what action the viewers should take.
+The film will be storyboarded (using concepts learned from the visual analysis paper and the graphic novel that is read for class) with narration added to the filmed images.
+Students must create a script using 3-4 reliable sources, creating a visual message of what could happen over the next 15-50 years (students choose the time frame) and what action the viewers should take.
 The treatment (handed in first) will include a discussion of the sources, the completed storyboard, and the narrator’s script.
 In designing the storyboard, consider the type of imagery found in the graphic novel.
 Online images may be used, but should not make up the majority of screen time.
 Consider fair use and copyright when choosing online images and/or video.
 (Include “public domain” in your Google searches and consider this article: https://documentarycameras.com/how-to-license-television-news-footage/) Alternate forms of a documentary–interviewing experts or other students, etc., having a narrator in the film (think Super Size Me) may also be proposed.
 Fictional narratives are not allowed.

 Commentary on “Learning to Die in the Anthropocene”